VargasAlex/a-fresh-nation/README.md

 # A-Fresh-Nation

 This website uses the USDA National Farmers Market Directory API to retrieve a markets location and name based on a users zip code input.
 When a user enters a zip code into the input bar, all the farmers market in that area will populate the map as a red marker.
-A hover over one of the markers will display the markets name.
+A mouse hover over one of the markers will display the markets name.

 ## Wireframes